The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

-What to consider when buying a non-toxic mattress
+What to look for when buying a non-toxic mattress

-While they might not be the most affordable mattresses, take into consideration that buying a non-toxic mattress doesn’t just benefit you.
-Purchasing one helps workers all along the supply chain avoid exposure to the chemicals, for starters.
+While they might not be the most affordable mattresses, take into consideration that buying a chemical-free mattress doesn’t just benefit you—it also helps workers all along the supply chain avoid exposure to the chemicals, for starters.
 “What’s more, toxic chemicals don’t end up in the environment and put people and wildlife further at risk when discarding the products,” adds Kar.

 Since most mattresses don’t easily biodegrade, they will continue to emit harmful chemicals as they sit in a landfill—another reason why recycling mattresses is so important.
-Along that same note, it’s also important to consider the company’s sustainability practices and commitment to ethical and responsible manufacturing.
+Along that same note, consider the company’s sustainability practices and commitment to ethical and responsible manufacturing.

 Types of non-toxic mattresses

-Every type of mattress, including memory foam, latex, innerspring, hybrid and latex are available in non-toxic models.
+Every type of mattress, including memory foam, latex, innerspring, hybrid and latex, is available in non-toxic models.
 The best non-toxic mattress depends on your personal preferences, as comfort is subjective.
-But sleeping position, weight and health factors like back pain are a few things that will determine the type of mattress best suited for your needs.
+But sleeping position, weight and health factors, like back pain, are a few things that will determine the type of mattress best suited for your needs.

 What is a non-toxic mattress?